Projective characterization of higher-order quantum transformations: Superoperator projectors

-All projectors in this work are assumed orthogonal and projecting to self-adjoint subspaces.
+As the projectors appearing in the main text are used to talk about the subspace spanned by a collection of elements rather than the elements themselves, what is truly relevant in the projective characterization is the image of the projectors, not the projectors themselves.
+Consequently, there is no loss of generality in assuming every projector to be orthogonal since there always exists an orthogonal projector with the same image as any given projector.
+Having this property will greatly simplify some of the proofs.
+For a linear map $\mathcal{M}\in\LinOpB{\LinOp{\Hilb{A}}}{\LinOp{\Hilb{A}}}$, we note its Hilbert-Schmidt adjoint with a $*$ i.e., $\mathcal{M}^*$ is the unique map satisfying $\InProd{V'}{\MOn{V}} = \InProd{\mathcal{M}^*(V')}{V}$ for all $V, V'$.
+Using this notation, the self-adjointness condition can be written concisely as $\Proj{}{A}=\Proj{*}{A}$.

 As the projectors should project onto operator systems, which are subspaces that contain the identity, it should be true that their images contain the span of the identity as a subspace.
 A necessary and sufficient condition for that to be true is with $\mathcal{D}_A$ defined as in Eq. \eqref{eq:depolop}.